azureprofessional/azure-concept/0000-Governance/0200-Governance.md

 # Governance

-In real life, scaffolding is used to create the basis of the structure.
-The scaffold guides the general outline and provides anchor points for more permanent systems to be mounted.
-An enterprise scaffold is the same: a set of flexible controls and Azure capabilities that provide structure to the environment, and anchors for services built on the public cloud.
+An enterprise scaffold a set of flexible controls and Azure capabilities that provide structure to the environment, and anchors for services built on the public cloud.
 It provides the builders (IT and business groups) a foundation to create and attach new services.

 ![](..//media/image3.png)